tohyuting/tp/docs/UserGuide.md

   define it in their assigned Macro commands.<br>
   e.g. `delete ct/TYPE i/INDEX pd/PRODUCT_NAME` can be used as `delete ct/pw i/1 pd/Panadol` but not
   `delete ct/pw i/1 pd/Panadol r/Fast relief` nor `delete ct/pw i/1 pd/Panadol/Panadol Strong`.

 * For single word commands that do not take in arguments such as `clear`, `list`, `redo` and `undo`, trailing keywords after the command word will be ignored.

+* All command words and prefixes are case-sensitive, except for `COMMAND` parameter in `help`.

 </div>